800 Ste. Genevieve Dr.

+Diet instructions will be given upon discharge.
 Do not drink alcoholic beverages for at least 24 hours.

 Do not make critical decisions or sign important papers for 24 hours.

 Limit your movement for 24 hours.
 Remain home with a family member.
 Do not engage in heavy work or heavy lifting until your doctor gives you permission.

 Notify your doctor if nausea/vomiting continue past 12 hours.
 (Nausea is not uncommon after receiving anesthesia and usually subsides 6 to 12 hours after surgery.
 If any problems arise, call your doctor immediately.
 If you are at home and are unable to reach your doctor, go to the Emergency Room at Ste.
 Genevieve County Memorial Hospital or an emergency room near you.